 Peggy Still Johnson

-Peggy is a composer and music supervisor for film and digital media and founded Pendulum Music Productions.
-She is also a fundraising, nonprofit and creative consultant.
+Peggy is a composer, songwriter, arranger, orchestrator and music supervisor for film, television, animation, trailers and digital media and founded Pendulum Music Productions.
+She is also a fundraising, nonprofit, for profit and creative consultant.

 Former Clients: Peggy was the Fort Mac Redevelopment Arts and Philanthropy Director focusing on and overseeing the creative arts and community outreach direction for the redevelopment of 145 acres of Fort McPherson consulting for Macauley and working with the Fort Mac LRA, The Prince’s Foundation and serving on the Fort Mac Public Arts Advisory Council.
 Peggy also worked with Heritage Sandy Springs Museum and Park, The Center for Working Families Inc. (TCWFI) and Mission4Movement (nonprofit foundation for Dance 411) consulting on marketing, messaging, fundraising, community engagement and partnerships.

-Peggy serves on the Advisory Board for Georgia State University School of Music, Georgia Music Partners, Atlanta Film Festival, has served for 5 years on the Board of Governors (Composer Seat) for The Recording Academy (Grammy Organization.)
+Peggy serves on the Advisory Board for Georgia State University School of Music, Georgia Intellectual Property Alliance, Georgia Music Partners, Atlanta Film Festival, has served for 5 years on the Board of Governors (Composer Seat) for The Recording Academy (Grammy Organization.)
 She is an alumna of Leadership Atlanta (class of 2013), Leadership DeKalb (class of 2014) and is in the 2020 Class of Leadership Sandy Springs.